Both Can Be True

 Fight + Flight

 Avery's body doesn't work right.
 Sarah's brain won't cooperate.
-Can these two different people find common ground?
+Can these two very different people find common ground?

 Avery Hart lives for the thrill and speed of her dirt bike, the pounding thump of her drum kit, and the springy high of her trampoline.
 But after she’s diagnosed with hypermobile Ehlers-Danlos syndrome, a disease that affects her joints, doing what she loves puts Avery at risk for major injury—like the dirt-bike wipeout that dislocated her shoulder and resulted in surgery.
 Now Avery splits her time between endless physical therapy and worrying that her fun and independence are over for good.